 The "what do I need before I build" question is usually procrastination.
-Founders ask it to avoid hearing "go do it."
-They wonder if they need a designer, co-founder, Figma, spec, brand, domain, LLC, or accelerator.
+Founders ask it because they fear the answer might be "go do it."
+They wonder if they need a designer, a co-founder, a Figma, a spec, a brand, a domain, an LLC, an accelerator.
 Each is a delay.
 Each delay reduces the chance the thing ever ships.

-The honest answer to "what do I need before I build an MVP" is: one specific assumption to test, in a single sentence, and about thirty hours over two weeks to test it.
+The honest answer to "what do I need before I build an MVP" is: one specific assumption you want to test, articulated in a single sentence, and the ability to commit roughly thirty hours over the next two weeks to testing it.
 Everything else is optional.

 Let me defend that with specifics.